 Waikaia Community Development Area

 The chair of the Waikaia CDA is:

 PO Box 2

 (03) 202 7877

-Members of the Waikaia CDA are: Ray Dickson, Shirley Walker, Robin Stevenson, Michael Lobb, Cory McDowell, Graeme Coats and Council representative Brian Dillon.
+Members of the Waikaia CDA are: Ray Dickson, Shirley Walker, Robin Stevenson, Michael Lobb, Cory McDowell, Graeme Coats and Councillor Brian Dillon (Council representative).